Displaying present location in the site.

 ”Zenitanago” Release Event 2022 in Abiko Plant

-Nature SBTs are science-based targets for companies and local governments to act upon within the scope of their operations and jurisdictions.
+PDFSBTs for Nature Nature SBTs are science-based targets for companies and local governments to act upon within the scope of their operations and jurisdictions.
 It is the nature version of SBT for the 1.5°C climate change scenario.
-Target-setting methods are scheduled to be made public in 2022.
+The Science Based Targets Network (SBTN) plans to release its target-setting method step by step from 2023 onwards.

 30 by 30 is a worldwide initiative for governments which was agreed upon at the G7 Summit in 2021, to designate 30% of the earth’s land and ocean areas as protected areas by 2030.